Henry-Frodsham/RTS-LCM-Game/Diary.md

-21/10/25 - write base renderSystem class, designed error and logging system 22/10/25 - wrote EventBus and EventQueue class as prequisite to error and logging system 22/10/25 - realised EventQueue class erases type information, redesigned and placed queue items in a wrapper class
+21/10/25 - write base renderSystem class, designed error and logging system 22/10/25 - wrote EventBus and EventQueue class as prequisite to error and logging system 22/10/25 - realised EventQueue class erases type information, redesigned and placed queue items in a wrapper class 24/10/25 - wrote passing tests for eventQueue
+25/10/25 - when doing ogre runtime tests i realised that the vcpkg version of ogre is incorrect, porting fully to a manual build